 We care deeply about the world, about each other, and we believe in the capacity to create change through empathy and kindness.
 We’ve built supportive spaces that encourage open dialogue, and we uplift one another to grow into our activist wings.

 There are no simple solutions to this mess of a planet, but we know the importance of community-based activism and mutual aid.
 By looking locally, we’re able to respond to the unique sustainability and equity needs of our own neighborhoods and take effective action.

 It’s time to shake this house of cards.
-We refuse to work within the system to create change, and instead think outside the box to find inventive solutions to the world’s biggest problems so we can take immediate action.
+We dream of a world beyond oppression.
+We think outside the box to find inventive solutions to our biggest problems, and then we take action that is authentic to us.
 After all, there is no one way to be an activist.

 Look, this isn’t a chore.
 First and foremost, we love being part of The Corps, and our community is built on camaraderie and friendship.
 We host events, we watch movies, sometimes we just talk about whatever.
 We blend advocacy into our daily lives, and we’re not being graded on any of this.

 It was 2016, and it was fate.
 A scrappy group of young activists in Portland, OR met aging-goth, lawyer-turned-humane-educator, Claire Howe, as she facilitated animal rights clubs in our high schools.
 We headed as a team to the annual Animal Rights Conference in L.A., and while it was fun and all, we were frustrated to not see any teen or youth presence in the whole damn place.
 So we said “f*ck it, let’s start something ourselves!” and Youth for the Voiceless was born—a broad-based youth animal rights organization.
 With the gracious support of HEART, we spent the next couple of years on the ground advocating for animal rights and liberation.